cross-rs/cross/README.md

 $ docker build -t my/image:tag path/to/where/the/Dockerfile/resides
 ```

-### Passing environment variables into the build environemnt
+### Passing environment variables into the build environment

 By default, `cross` does not pass any environment variables into the build
 environment from the calling shell.
 This is chosen as a safe default as most use